What Is Photo Etching?

 Photo etching is normally performed in a series of eight steps:

-- Smooth edge profile and smooth surface etch profile
+- Smooth edge profile photo etched parts have a smooth surface etch profile

 - No surface burrs